rzc0d3r/ESET-KeyGen/README.md

 # ESET-KeyGen
-ESET-KeyGen - Trial-Key & Account generator for ESET Antivirus (last test was on 07.03.2024 at 18:14 UTC+2)
+ESET-KeyGen - Trial-Key & Account generator for ESET Antivirus (last test was on 08.03.2024 at 20:43 UTC+2)

-## The site has undergone global changes.
-The project will be completely redesigned.
-This will take time.
-# ONLY ACTIVATION VIA ACCOUNT WORKS NOW, KEYS ARE NOT AVAILABLE!!!

 ![](img/project_preview.png)